 But before you start thinking, “Ugh, this sounds too hard!” rest assured that there isn’t ONE specific level of doneness, where anything outside of that means failure.
 Nope!
 There is actually a somewhat forgiving window.
 Here are my best tips:

 If you make either of these seitan jerky recipes I would love to hear about it!
-Tag a photo @myquietkitchen on Instagram, or leave a comment below and let us know how it goes.
+Tag a photo @myquietkitchen on Instagram, and leave a comment below to let us know how it goes.
 Happy snacking!

 Vegan Seitan Jerky (Buffalo and Thai Peanut)